yandex-cloud/docs/en/_tutorials/windows/mssql-alwayson-lb.md

 ### Create VMs {#create-group-vms}

+{% if product == "cloud-il" %}

+Specify the ID of the current Windows Server 2022 Datacenter image in the commands you will use to create your VM instances.
+You can retrieve the ID by following [instructions](../../compute/operations/images-with-pre-installed-software/get-list.md).

+{% endif %}

+{% if product == "yandex-cloud" %}

+Make sure to create your VM instances on [dedicated hosts](../../compute/concepts/dedicated-host.md).
+You can get the dedicated host ID in the {{ yandex-cloud }} CLI by running the `yc compute host-group list-hosts` command (to learn more about this command, see the [reference](../../cli/cli-ref/managed-services/compute/host-group/list-hosts.md)).

+{% endif %}

 #### Create a VM for a bastion host {#create-jump-server}

-Create a bastion host with [Windows Server 2019 Datacenter](/marketplace/products/yc/windows-server-2019-datacenter) from {{ marketplace-name }} with a public IP address to access other VMs:
+Create a bastion host with {% if product == "cloud-il" %}[Windows Server 2022 Datacenter](/marketplace/products/yc/windows-server-2022-datacenter) from {{ marketplace-name }}{% endif %}{% if product == "yandex-cloud" %}Windows Server 2022 Datacenter{% endif %} with a public IP address to access other VMs:

 {% list tabs %}

 - Bash

+{% if product == "cloud-il" %}

    ```
    yc compute instance create \